Tamirucode/drf_api_share/README.md

 33. When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.

+## Credits

+  ##### Content

+   - The instructions how to implement class/generic view  were taken from drf_api walk through project

+   - Text home page explanation referenced from [DjangoRestFrameworkDocumentation](https://www.django-rest-framework.org/)

+   - The content was created by the developer